 Currently licensed dispensaries are allowed to deliver medical cannabis.
-While all of them do not deliver, some do, and they do so safely.
+While all of them do not deliver, some do, and they do so safely, adhering to all regulations related to delivery services.
 We would request that all converted dispensaries be allowed to continue delivery.